Topic Menu

 Income and Asset Limits

 FIP has income and asset limits.
-These limits are based on the size of your FIP household.
+These limits are based on your household size.
 A FIP household will include the dependent child, the child’s parents, and child’s siblings if they are dependent children.

 Income is money you get.
 Examples of income that are counted are wages, child support, and Social Security benefits.
 Some types of income are not counted, like educational income.